ArcadeHustle/WatermelonPapriumDump/README.md

 https://www.aliexpress.com/item/32820731419.html<br>
 https://www.aliexpress.com/item/32978614065.html<br>

-You can see from the chip routing that the Flash is gatekept by the FPGA.<br>
+You can see from the chip routing that the Flash data access for the running cart is gatekept by the FPGA.<br>
 <img src="https://github.com/ArcadeHustle/WatermelonPapriumDump/blob/main/images/flashdatalines.jpg">

 ### i2c EEPROM